AudioCommons/audiocommons.github.io/_includes/index.md

 ## Supporters

-The following institutions, initiatives and companies have stated their support for our initiative.
+The following institutions, initiatives and companies have stated their support for the Audio Commons Initiative:

 <div class="row">
     <div class="col-sm-3">